davidharrigan/davidharrigan.github.io/content/blog/2019-09-14-go-integration-testing.md

 ## Goals

 - Easy to write and leverages the standard `testing` package.
-- Test setup function tests that configures dependencies, such as client config to call services in the desired environment (local, staging, production, etc).
+- Test setup function that configures dependencies, such as client config to call services in the desired environment (local, staging, production, etc).
 - Standalone tests that are isolated from unit tests.
 This is either a plus